bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-group.md

 There are restrictions on the use of floating labels.

-- floating labels do not work in horizontal layout.
+- Floating labels do not work in horizontal layout.
 Horizontal layout precedes the `floating` property.
-Do not set any of the `content-cols-` or `label-cols-` properties if you want floating labels
+Do not set any of the `content-cols-` or `label-cols-` properties if you want floating labels.
-- the `BFormInput` must have a placeholder property set
+- The `BFormInput` must have a placeholder property set.

 ## Accessibility